Select English language to read the up-to-date version of this article!

 This article shows how to manage the heat pump and ventilation system (HVAC) with Domoticz open-source software installed on a Rock PI S or Raspberry PI (but any other hardware should be OK), to use the most energy from renewable sources (photovoltaic system in this case) reducing the electricity bill.

-Controlling a building with radiating system, heat pump and photovoltaic on the roof is a bit complex, because several items must be kept into account:
+Controlling a building with radiating system with heat pump and photovoltaic on the roof is a bit complex, because several items must be kept into account:

-• and finally, maybe you want to reduce power consumption during the peak hours (usually 7-9 in the morning, and 18-21 in the evening) to contribute to the electricity grid stability!
+electricity cost, to increase consumption when electricity energy is cheaper and reduce power during the peak hours (usually 7-9 in the morning, and 18-21 in the evening) to contribute to the electricity grid stability!

 The goal is to get a comfortable temperature in all rooms, maybe reducing the temperature when rooms are not used, and overheat the building, during winter, when extra power from photovoltaic is available: if setpoint is 21°C but extra power from photovoltaic is available, setpoint can be dinamically raised to 21.5 or 22°C for example.